 Her first book, Tintoretto’s Difference.
 Deleuze, Diagrammatics and Art History, (Bloomsbury, 2019) brings together her specialisms in the philosophy of Gilles Deleuze and Felix Guattari and sixteenth century Italian painting.
-The book combines philosophical, art historical, art theoretical and art historiographical analysis to consider the implications of Deleuze's philosophy of constructivism for the understanding of Tintoretto’s works, early modern art and the discipline of art history.
+The book combines philosophical, art historical, art theoretical and art historiographical analysis to consider the implications of Deleuze and Guattari's philosophy of diagrammatics for the understanding of Tintoretto’s works, early modern art and the discipline of art history.

 She is currently working on two research projects.
 The first, a book t titled The Visual World of Deleuze and Guattari.
 A Heteropaedia, (under contract with Edinburgh University Press), is the first comprehensive treatment of the visual artists that feature in the works of Deleuze and Guattari, from Byzantine painting to Keiichi Tahara.
 The book will offer a holistic analysis of the pivotal role of visual art in their thought, whilst reinventing the form and function of the 'dictionary of ideas' as a ‘heteropaedia’.
 This book falls within a broader project on the philosophy and history of encyclopaedias (and related genres such as ‘critical dictionaries’) that explores the nature of thinking at stake in these enterprises, the transformation of this image of thought from the 17th to the 21st century, and its appeal to and creative impact on scholars, writers and artists.
 As part of this research, I am working on the concept of ‘polymathy’, exploring its critical potential for the practice of scholarship today.

 Recent invited lectures and keynotes include: the University of Oslo, Parsons School of Art, the Royal College of Art, Seoul National University, the Tata Institute of Social Sciences, the University of Bucharest.

 Vellodi is a practising artist, and has exhibited and had her work collected nationally and internationally in the UK, Europe and India: ICA, London; Bloomberg Space, London; Sammlung Essl, Vienna, Asia House, London.
 She has also written extensively for the contemporary art press, including journals Contemporary, Modern Painters, Tate Etc, Art Review.